thoth-tech/documentation/docs/DreamBig/Documentation & QA/2023_T1_UX/UX-Testing-Report.md

 **Privacy issues:** Participants should be fully informed of how their information is stored and used.
 Consent is obtained to ensure they are aware and agree to the usage of this information.

-**Bias:** Testing should be conducted in a standardized manner for all participants.
+**Bias:** Testing should be conducted in a standardised manner for all participants.
 Facilitators should deliver instructions and prompts objectively and neutrally to avoid biasing the testing as much as possible.